Finite choice, convex choice and finding roots: Introduction

-Intuitively, $\C_\mathbf{X}$ takes as input a non-empty closed set in negative representation (i.e.\ given by the capability to recognize the complement) and it produces an arbitrary point of this set as output.
-Hence, $A\mapsto A$ means that the multi-valued map $\C_\mathbf{X}$ maps the input set $A\in \mathcal{A}(\mathbf{X})$ to the points in $A\subseteq \mathbf{X}$ as possible outputs.
+Intuitively, $\C_\mathbf{X}$ takes as input a non-empty closed set in negative representation (i.e.\ given by the capability to recognize the complement) and produces an arbitrary point of this set as output.